practice-dev/practice-dev/README.md

 ## Structure

 - `content` - contains all challenges
-- `projects` - contains all projects, and project challenges
 - `packages` - contains all shared packages
 - `packages/schema` - a custom library for validation
 - `packages/tester` - a tester library based on [Puppeteer](https://github.com/puppeteer/puppeteer)